-Known locally as “Clon”, Clonakilty is the multi-award-winning West Cork town and tourist hub, renowned for its community spirit, warm welcome and numerous festivals; the ideal base for your West Cork holiday at any time of year.
+Known locally as “Clon”, Clonakilty is the multi-award-winning West Cork town and tourist hub, renowned for its community spirit, warm welcome, numerous festivals and events; the ideal base for your West Cork holiday at any time of year.
 Amongst many firsts, it is also Ireland’s first autism-friendly town.

 The tourist-related links and our blog provide just a taste of the many experiences to be enjoyed by guests staying at Ballynoe House.
 Video

 Follow us on Facebook for what’s happening in our area so you can incorporate local events in your planning!

 Clonakilty is a “Foodie Town” and world famous for its Black Pudding.
 A great selection of eating establishments from coffee shops, through pubs to restaurants to suit every palate.
 The area has a large choice of gluten-free produce and can be obtained at the award-winning Scally’s SuperValu supermarket (frequently complimented by our guests) and elsewhere.